Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Code Construction

 \subsection{Code Parameters}

 Table~\ref{tab:code_params} summarizes the codes constructed.
 For each code, $n = V$ is the number of physical qubits (vertices), $E$ the number of edges, $F$ the number of faces, $g$ the genus, $k = 2g$ the number of logical qubits, and $\demb$ is the embedded distance~\cite{higgott2024constructions}.

-For each color $c \in \{R,G,B\}$, the restricted dual lattice $T^*_c$ is the dual graph with faces of color $c$ removed.
-The embedded distance $\demb$ equals the minimum weight of a homologically non-trivial cycle or co-cycle in any $T^*_c$.
-This measures the minimum number of single-qubit errors that can cause a logical failure under the Floquet decoding scheme~\cite{higgott2024constructions}.
+For each color $c \in \{R,G,B\}$, the restricted dual lattice $T^*_c$ is the dual graph with faces of color $c$ removed; $\demb$ equals the minimum weight of a homologically non-trivial cycle or co-cycle in any $T^*_c$, measuring the minimum number of single-qubit errors that can cause a logical failure under the Floquet decoding scheme~\cite{higgott2024constructions}.

 All $\{12,3\}$ base codes have $\demb = 2$.
-We attribute this to the large face size: with 12-sided faces, the restricted dual lattices $T^*_c$ contain short homologically non-trivial cycles.
 In contrast, $\{8,3\}$ codes achieve $\demb \geq 4$ only at larger code sizes (H144 and above), and $\{10,3\}$ codes require even larger sizes (H250 and above).
 The $\{12,3\}$ family therefore depends entirely on fine-graining (Section~\ref{sec:fine_graining}) to achieve error-correcting distance.